iogamesmaker/smoothmandelbrot/README.md

 # Controls:
 Drag to move.

 Q/E to zoom in/out.

 -/= to change the maximum amount of iterations.

 1 for Mandelbrot set.

 2 for Burning Ship.

 3 for Tricorn/mandelbar

 4 for weird line fractal with spider web julia sets

 5 for Failed Möbius/Depressed mandelbrot

 F goes into fullscreen

 R resets.

 J for julia set at the point where your cursor is.

 SPACE prints position + zoom

 B to toggle biomorphs

 S to toggle smooth coloring

+[&] to in/decrease biomorph value
+o&p to in/decrease bailout
 # planned stuff
 general optimizations, like
 boundry tracing? (any help really appreciated)